migot01/Maintraq/README.md

 cd Maintraq

-Checkout on develop branch
+Checkout on challenge-3-develop branch

-git checkout develop
+git checkout challenge-3-develop

 To view UI designs navigate to the UI/ directory.